 Parenting an ADHD/ODD child is one of the toughest parenting challenges ever.
 It can be extremely overwhelming.
 You are your child’s voice and you need to educate yourself on what is best for your child and your family.
 You may have to make some tough decisions and you may find that the people you thought were your friends really weren’t.
-And that is OK!
+And that’s fine!

 The Making of This Tenacious Momma

-I do not have mental health degree.
-Sharing my “real life” experiences is what enables me to offer a unique environment on my blog.
-Surviving a childhood of abuse from a bi-polar mother made me tough.
+I do not have a mental health degree and sharing my “real life” experiences is what enables me to offer a unique environment on my blog.
+Surviving a childhood of abuse from a bipolar mother made me tough.
 I realized early on in life what I didn’t want to become.
 I was one of the lucky ones that took a different path in life.

-Having adult ADHD I understand the struggles and stigma of ADHD.
+Having adult ADHD, I understand the struggles and stigma of ADHD.
 I have learned to accept my challenges and figure out ways that are best for me to learn, cope and not be too hard on myself.
-(Which isn’t easy!)
+(Which isn’t always easy!)

 If you could sit with someone for one day again, who would it be?

-My Grandma, hands down.
-This lady was THE most influential person in my life.
-Grandma was my saving grace and provided relief for me in the summers and allowed me to get away from my manic mother.
-She was the only person in my life that accepted me for who I was and treated me with normalcy.
-Each time I would arrived on the farm, she had a goody bag for me, along with my cousins and I was provided with unconditional love.
-I was never left out of anything.
+My Grandma, hands down!
+This amazing lady was THE most influential person in my life.
+Grandma was my saving grace and provided relief for me in the summers and allowed me to get away from my manic depressive mother.
+She was the only person in my life that accepted me for who I was and treated me with normalcy, something I miss to this day.
+Each time I arrived on the family farm, grandma always had a special treat bag for me.
+She provided me with all the unconditional love I needed and never received at home.

 What are your favorite TV shows?